MINEKING987/SimpliSecure/README.md

 # SimpliSecure

-This project allows users to turn their old android devices into security devices.This works with most devices running android 5+.
+This project allows users to turn their old android devices into security devices.This works with most devices running android 5 and above.

 This can be used in a standalone mode which unfortunately wont work in the dark.
 But the other version which includes connecting an ESP will work in the dark too!